fusor/ocp-mig-test-data/README.md

 Ansible automation to load test-data of various sample applications to aid OCP Migration development efforts.

 # Usage
-For backups/restores ark is required, it can be install using playbooks from this repo ```https://github.com/fusor/ocp-velero-ansible```
+Velero is required for backups/restores, it can be installed using playbooks from this repo ```https://github.com/fusor/ocp-velero-ansible```

 Export KUBECONFIG for example: ```export KUBECONFIG=~/.kube/config```